jgswift/qtcp/README.md

 php tests/Examples/CurrencyStream/Server.php 0.0.0.0:8081
 ```

-The user initiating the server will need write privileges to the ```tests/Examples/CurrencyStream``` folder
+The user initiating the server will need write privileges to the ```tests/Examples/CurrencyStream``` folder for this test

 The server will start and you will see